carloscfgos1980/ZTM_Javascript-Advance-course/09. Modules in JavaScript/README.md

 https://academy.zerotomastery.io/courses/advanced-javascript-concepts/lectures/12552795

 - Modules are locate in NPM (Node Package Management)
-- Witg <CommonJS> modules are meant to be loaded synchronously
+- With <CommonJS> modules are meant to be loaded synchronously
 - Module bundler will take all javascript files and deploy as a single file in the browser
 - Bundle has the benefit of no global name space pollution and order doesn't matter anymore